epadam/Production-Time-Series-Prediction-System/README.md

 ## Environment for MLOps

-Please follow this repo to set up the environment on an instance or a kubernetes cluster https://github.com/epadam/production-level-data-analysis/new/master/k8s
+Please follow here to set up the environment on an instance or a kubernetes cluster https://github.com/epadam/production-level-data-analysis/new/master/k8s